paulch42/lean-spec/md/Introduction.md

 ```

 The non-computational content is not problematic.
 It does not intrude when constructing
-specifications, and it is vital for deriving/verifying programs.
+specifications, and it is essential for deriving/verifying programs.
 Removal of the
 non-computational content can be automated at the compilation stage.
 In fact, the evaluation

 ```lean